aaronyy/soco-outlets/solution.md

 I used shapely for basic geometric operations (distance, intersection, etc) and numpy for simple smoothing-related math.
 I wrote a simple PIL-based visualizer to debug my progress.
 The solution should run on both Python 3.7 and 2.7, with shapely and numpy installed.

 I took about 2 days which covers roughly 3-4ish hours per day, including breaks to walk and think, and this writeup.
 I generally liked my projection-based approach, and of course, debugging was the most time-consuming part.

-# Other
-* Anything else you'd like us to know (about your implementation or otherwise)?
-* How did you find the test overall?
-Did you have any issues or have difficulties completing?
-If you have any suggestions on how we can improve the test, we'd love to hear them.

-It was very fun!
-The diagrams were especially helpful :)